- The survey branch should typically have leaves at least 5 cm (2 inches) long on average.

 - Familiarize yourself with basic reference points, like the length of your pinky fingernail, length to first or second knuckle, etc.

-- Arthropod length is from the head to the abdomen - we don't count the length of legs or antennae.
+- Arthropod length is from the head to the abdomen - we don't count the length of legs, wings, or antennae.

 - Only report arthropods 2 mm long or longer.
 Don't spend time sweating the small stuff!